cue-unity/unity/README.md

 * We will merge, everyone will benefit!

-For projects which define their own `cue.mod/tests` manifest, you can use the [PR where `unity-example` was added to the corpus](https://github.com/cue-lang/unity/pull/23) as an example.
+For projects which define their own `cue.mod/tests` manifest, you can use the [PR where `cue-unity/example` was added to the corpus](https://github.com/cue-unity/unity/pull/23) as an example.

-Where a project cannot (yet) define such a manifest, the [`vector` project PR](https://github.com/cue-lang/unity/pull/33) provides an example of how to also define an overlay.
+Where a project cannot (yet) define such a manifest, the [`vector` project PR](https://github.com/cue-unity/unity/pull/33) provides an example of how to also define an overlay.

 ### Motivation